Angel39706/Angel39706/README.md

 # About ME

- I'm a recent graduate from California State University, San Bernardino, excitedly embarking on my journey into the world of iOS development.
-With a strong foundation in Swift and a passion for crafting elegant user experiences, I'm eager to contribute my skills and creativity to my first role in the iOS development field.
+ I'm a recent graduate from California State University, San Bernardino, with a passion for both iOS development and backend engineering.
+Eagerly embarking on my journey inot the world of software development, I bring a strong foundation in Swift and a knack for crafting elegant user experiences to the table.
+Additionally, I have experience in designing and implementing backend solutions, making me a versatile developer capable of contributing to various aspects of software projects.

 ## 🛠️ Technologies & Tools

+### iOS Development
 - **Primary Language:** Swift
 - **Development Environment:** Xcode
 - **User Interface Frameworks:** SwiftUI, UIKit.
 - **Restful APIs:** Proficient in designing and implementing RESTful APIs to facilitate seamless data communication between applications and servers.
 - **Database Integration:** Experienced in integrating and utilizing databases, such as Firebase, to enhance app functionalities, enabling efficient data storage and retrieval.
 Open to exploring various database solutions for future projects.

+### Backend Developmemt
+- **Primary Languages:** Python, Node.js
+- **Frameworks:** Flask, Express.js
+- **Database Systems:**  Microsoft SQL Server, MongoDB
+- **RESTful API Development:** Skilled in building scalable APIs to facilitate communication between client applications and servers.
+- **Authentication & Authorization:** Knowledgeable about implementing secure authentication and authorization mechanisms for user data protection.

 ## 🚀 Featured Frameworks & Libraries

+### iOS Development

 - **UserNotifications:** Crafting engaging and timely user alerts.
 - **Core Data:** Building robust data-driven apps with persistence.